 So, for example, if a company (“Company A”) joined the Weightless SIG and then sold a patent to a company outside of the Weightless SIG (“Company B”), then if Company B sought to assert rights against this patent it would become clear that it was filed by Company A prior to or during that company’s time as a Weightless licensee.
 As such, the agreement with Weightless Contracting would show that the rights to assert this IPR were waived and hence it could not be applied.

-A successfully completed application for membership constitutes acceptance of the terms and conditions of either the FRAND or FRAND-Z Weightless Terminal Licence Agreement as indicated by clicking the relevant checkbox presented during the application process.
+A successfully completed application for membership constitutes acceptance of the terms and conditions of the Weightless Terminal Licence Agreement as indicated by clicking the checkbox presented during the application process.
 It is essential that the terms and conditions of the Agreement are fully understood and that the individual completing the application process is fully authorised by the organisation he or she represents to undertake to commit that organisation to the legal obligations set out in the Agreement.
-By completing an application for Weightless SIG membership and clicking the relevant checkboxes during the application process the registrant agrees that he is authorised to commit the Member organisation to the terms and conditions set out in the relevant Weightless Terminal Licence Agreement and that these have been read and fully understood.
+By completing an application for Weightless SIG membership and clicking the relevant checkbox during the application process the registrant agrees that he is authorised to commit the Member organisation to the terms and conditions set out in the Weightless Terminal Licence Agreement and that these have been read and fully understood.

-The full text of the FRAND Agreement and FRAND-Z Agrrement are available below:
+The full text of the Agreement is available below: